Kim Kardashian Wears High-Cut White Bathing Suit In New Instagram Photo To Promote KKW Beauty

 In the shoot, she’s wearing a high-cut white sparkly swimsuit which gives her fans a generous view of her curves.

-Those curves recently came under criticism from veteran male model, Tyson Beckford.
+Those curves recently came under criticism from a veteran male model, Tyson Beckford.
 As CNN reports, Beckford commented on a reposted photo of Kim on The Shade Room’s Instagram page and wrote, “Sorry I don’t care for it personally.
 She is not real, doctor f***ed up on her right hip.”

 But she did not take the comment lightly.
 While it’s hard to believe that someone with multiple businesses has time to reply to comments on an Instagram blog, Kim Kardashian did just that.